Amazon to raise Prime prices in Europe as retailer wrestles with costs

 By Jeffrey Dastin

-NEW YORK, July 25 (Reuters) - Amazon.com Inc AMZN.O will raise fees for its delivery and streaming service Prime across Europe by 20% or more a year, the online retailer said on Monday, as it moves to counter higher costs days before it reports quarterly financial results.
+NEW YORK, July 25 (Reuters) - Amazon.com Inc AMZN.O will raise fees for its delivery and streaming service Prime in Europe by up to 43% a year, the online retailer said on Monday, as it moves to counter higher costs days before it reports quarterly financial results.

 The price hike, following one that Amazon announced for Prime in the United States in February, reflects mounting pressure from Wall Street on new Chief Executive Andy Jassy to shore up profit as inflation rises and a downturn looms.